Maui Activities: Top Maui Luau Shows

 It was a close battle for first place but our experts felt that the Royal Lahaina Luau was the best all-around Maui luau experience.
 One of the reasons why the luau edges out the Old Lahaina Luau for first is that there are multiple fire knife dancers.
 Also, it is actually possible to get tickets without booking a month or so out.
 The luau is held at the Royal Lahaina Resort in Kaanapali around sunset, just like the other luaus.
-During your time at the luau, you will get to see first hand the experience of attending a live Imu Ceremony, including a chance to participate in a dance with the hula dancers.
+During your time at this Maui luau, you will get to see first hand the experience of attending a live Imu Ceremony, including a chance to participate in a dance with the hula dancers.
 Not only that, you definitely need to check out the buffet which is one of a kind since it has a separate buffet for the kids.
 The food is plentiful and comforting, the setting is idyllic, and the warm reception from the luau staff will truly make you feel like Ohana.

 We hope that our list of the best Maui Luaus has provided you with all of the information you need to help make your decision about which luau will be best for your group.
 If you would like to book any of these tours please get in touch with us as soon as possible.
 Our friendly staff will be happy to help you over the phone, or if you would prefer we could also help online.
 Click on any of the links in the article above to make a booking online.
 All of the descriptions of the tours on this page are valid as of the publish date.
 Click the links of the tours for the most current information.